f5devcentral/f5-agility-labs-xc/docs/class4/intro.rst

 communicate with the "backend".
 The "backend" could be a database, legacy system, etc.

 The goal is to extend the environment into AWS and still allow the "frontend" to connect to the backend.
-The following topology is deployed where VoltMesh is deployed in both the on-prem and AWS environment.
+The following topology is deployed where Distributed Cloud Mesh is deployed in both the on-prem and AWS environment.

 .. image:: ./images/lab-topology.png

-Once you have deployed the AWS environment and deployed two VoltMesh sites you will utilize a Volterra TCP Load Balancer to privately connect from AWS to on-prem and a HTTP Load Balancer to connect publicly from a Regional Edge (AnyCast IP) to the frontend in AWS.
+Once you have deployed the AWS environment and deployed two Distributed Cloud Mesh sites you will utilize a F5 Distributed Cloud TCP Load Balancer to privately connect from AWS to on-prem and a HTTP Load Balancer to connect publicly from a Regional Edge (AnyCast IP) to the frontend in AWS.

 .. image:: ./images/lab-flow.png